 - In each empty cell, you can write a description of the scale item for each criterion.
 The general reason why this mark was given and suggestions for improvement.
 This cannot be amended for each student.

-Attaching and detaching the rubric to an assignment
+Attaching the rubric to and detaching the rubric from an assignment

 Once you have created the rubric you need to add it to each assignment you mark.

 - Click on the Off button next to Attach to assignment in the bottom left corner to attach the rubric to the assignment.